What You Should Know About Credit Repair Companies

 How much does credit repair cost?

-Fees to hire a credit repair company vary.
+Credit repair fees vary widely, and understanding a company’s fee structure is essential before signing a contract.
+Under the federal CROA, credit repair companies cannot charge you before delivering the services outlined in your contract.
 Generally, credit repair companies follow one of three pricing models: a one-time flat fee, a fee for each derogatory mark successfully removed from a credit report or a monthly fee.
 Additionally, some companies may charge setup fees or a fee to access your credit report.

 Fees for removing derogatory marks may start at around $35 each.
-Flat fees might be around $400 or so.
+Flat fees might be around $400.
 For ongoing contracts, fees typically range from about $60 to $150 per month.

 The "right" choice among these pricing models depends on your situation.
 If you only have a couple of derogatory marks on your credit report, it makes sense to pay per item removed.
 Those with numerous negative marks may be better off with a flat fee or a monthly subscription.